EUROPEAN SOCIETY FOR TRAUMA AND EMERGENCY SURGERY /

 4.4.1.
 All members of ESTES are members of the General Assembly

 4.4.2.
-Access is not open to suspended members and suspended Board members, with the understanding that suspended members do have access to a General Assembly at which the resolution regarding their suspension is addressed.
+Access is not open to suspended members, with the understanding that suspended members do have access to a General Assembly at which the resolution regarding their suspension is addressed.
 Suspended members have no voting right, also regarding the decision about their suspension.

 4.4.4.
-The institutional members will be represented by their delegates.
+The institutional members in good standing / having paid the membership fee of the current year will be represented by their delegates.
 The number of votes of the institutional members depends on the number of their members, meaning the delegates hold one vote per each one hundred members in their society/entity, but have at least one vote (up to 100 members = 1 vote; 101 members = 2 votes; 201 members = 3 votes, etc.) with a maximum of ten votes.
 Natural persons, who are members of the institutional members, but are not individual members of ESTES, have no voting right.

 4.4.5.
 Voting may not take place by correspondence or by written proxy.